Nike-Inc/dynamo-butter/README.md

 Since AWS Lambda provides `aws-sdk` by default, this library does not declare a dependency on it.
 However, it is required.
 If you need to run unit tests, make sure to add `aws-sdk` to your own `devDepdendencies`.

 ## Installation
-Chronicle is published to Nike's internal Atrificatory npm registry.
+This package is published to Nike's internal Atrificatory npm registry.
 To install from it you will need an `.npmrc` file in your project

 ```
 registry=http://artifactory.nike.com/artifactory/api/npm/npm-nike